-You may be able to use your experience to satisfy the technical qualification requirements for the Mechanical Services – Medical Gas licence, provided you can demonstrate six months experience in performing medical gas work.
+If you are applying for a Mechanical Services Occupational or Site Supervisor’s licence, and do not hold the relevant technical qualification, you may be able to use your experience and relevant qualification to satisfy the technical qualification requirements for the Mechanical Services – Medical Gas licence.
 This is known as an alternative qualification pathway.

 For more information see - Mechanical services experience factsheet - medical gas (PDF)

 Normal application fees apply.
 To hold a licence by the 1 January 2022 deadline, you should allow 6-8 weeks processing time.